vime-js/vime/plan/overview.md

 - **Testable.** All aspects of the player should be built with testability in mind.
 A comprehensive set of tests covering unit, visual, visual regression and integration are required to minimize bugs and regressions.
-- **Syncable/Manageable.** Video players operate in sync to a certain degree.
+- **Syncable.** Video players operate in sync to a certain degree.
 Changes to one player's volume or muted state might propagate to a stored user preference or to the state of other players on the current page (and possibly subsequent pages).
 The playback position of a video might need to be maintained as the user transitions from a listing view to a detail view containing the same video.